Walter Grimston

 Walter Edward Grimston (16 May 1844 – 28 July 1932) was an English amateur cricketer.

-He mainly played amateur matches for I Zingari but did make a single appearance in first-class cricket for Southgate against Cambridge University in 1868.
+He mainly played amateur matches for I Zingari but did make a single appearance for Southgate against Cambridge University in 1868.
 He played for I Zingari from 1864 to 1879.

 He was a right-handed batsman and an occasional wicketkeeper.

-His father Edward played first-class cricket, as did three of his uncles James, Robert and Francis Grimston and his cousin Lord Hyde.
+His father Edward played, as did three of his uncles James, Robert and Francis Grimston and his cousin Lord Hyde.